Clare Wood

 Local Enterprise Facilitator, Kalumburu

-Maggie was the manager of the Tramulla OpShop across 2020-2021.
-She has participated in EPWA train the trainer program and actively trained the incoming manager Zerika Peurmora.
+Maggie was the manager of the Tramulla OpShop across 2020-2022.
+She has participated in EPWA train-the-trainer program and has now secured employed at the Wyndham Arts hub.

 Kathryn Njamme